 Only provide links to relevant content.

-When you are putting links into your blog content, you should assume that readers will follow those links—they aren’t just there for decoration.
+When you are putting links into your blog content, you should assume that readers will follow those links.
 That’s why it’s essential to provide links that pertain to the subject of a given blog and offer something extra for readers.
 If you link to a page that just repeats the content in the blog you’ve written, you aren’t providing anything more to your readers.
 Find external sites that go deeper on a subject or discuss a related but unique topic about which readers may want to know more.
 It can also be smart to link to content that offers a different medium for readers to engage with, such as an infographic or video.
 This can cover your bases in catering to different types of learners who process information in different ways.

 Link to sites that are trustworthy and authoritative.